Sterniii3/drugdevelopR/validation/test_cases/03_MultitrialTestCases.md

 Use the function `optimal_multitrial`.
 Supply the same input values as in test case 01.01 and set the case and the strategy to 1.

-Verify, that the function returns the same results as in test case 01.01. i.e an optimal sample size of 206 in phase II and 354 in phase III (i.e. a total of 560 participants), an expected utility of 432 (in 10^5\$), and an optimal threshold value of 0.84 as suggested by Stella Erdmann [2].
+Verify, that the function returns the same results as in test case 01.01. i.e. an optimal sample size of 206 in phase II and 354 in phase III (i.e. a total of 560 participants), an expected utility of 432 (in 10^5\$), and an optimal threshold value of 0.84 as suggested by Stella Erdmann [2].
 Furthermore, verify that one can expect 144 events in phase II and 248 events in phase III (i.e. 392 in total).

 ### 03.07 (shows that req.
 03.02, 03.05 and 03.11 are met): {-}
 Use the function ` optimal_multitrial_binary()`.
 Supply the following input values to the function: